arvakagdi/DotSpotPainting/README.md

-# DotSpotPainting
+# Spirograph using turtle library in Python

-Using Python's turtle library to create random dots forming a pattern.
+Getting familiar with  Python's turle library